Lab Tests FAQ

 Why are medical lab tests performed?

-It has been estimated that 60% to 70% of diagnoses and/or treatments are based on lab tests.
+According to the Journal of Applied Laboratory Medicine, lab tests are considered to be among the most important and frequently used variables that influence medical decisions.
 Your doctor may request one or many lab tests depending on your condition.
 Your doctor uses lab results to identify changes in your health condition, diagnose a disease or condition, plan your treatment, evaluate your response to a treatment, or monitor the course of a disease over time.

 Who can order medical lab tests?